maucejo/elsearticle/README.md

   )
 ```

->**NOTE**
->The `subpar` package is not use in this template because it doesn't seem to allow separate supplements : one for the caption and one for referencing the element.
-In the **Guide for authors**, it is indicated to cite a figure as "Fig. 1" in the text.

 ### Equations

 The `elsearticle` template provides the `#nonumeq()` function to create unnmbered equations.
 The latter function can be used as follows: